ShiroTohu/ShiroTohu/README.md

-# ShiroTohu
+# Welcome

-Hello, welcome to my vacant github profile, I do programming as a hobby and I am relatively new to this.
-I am mainly familar with python, programming languages that I dabble in are:
+Hello, welcome to my vacant github profile.
+I do programming as a hobby and I'm mainly familar with python though I do dabble in other programming languages.

-* Python
-* Javascript
-* HTML
-* CSS
-* Tiny bit of C#
-* Java

-I don't do much from that.

-# Repositories

-I'm not confident in my abilities to produce a good packge for python, nor any other programming language, so there is nothing here for the time being.